Bitcoin-Calendar/calendar-api-db/docs/APIDocumentation.md

 The API requires an API key to be passed in the `X-API-KEY` header for all endpoints under `/api`.
 The server can be configured with one or more comma-separated keys via the `API_KEYS` environment variable.

+### CORS

+Browser-based clients must comply with Cross-Origin Resource Sharing (CORS) rules.
+The server automatically adds the appropriate `Access-Control-*` headers when the request's `Origin` value is included in `CORS_ALLOWED_ORIGINS` (comma-separated list, defaults to `http://localhost:3000`).
+Pre-flight `OPTIONS` requests are handled transparently and receive a `204 No Content` response.
+Non-browser tools (curl, bots) that do not send the `Origin` header remain unaffected.

 ## Rate Limiting

 Rate limiting is applied per IP address.
 The current limit is 100 requests per minute.